 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation Docker on a Linux Mint 19 (Tricia) server.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install Docker on Linux Mint 19

 Step 1.
-Before running the tutorial below, it’s important to make sure your system is up to date by running these following apt commands in the terminal:
+Before running the tutorial below, it’s important to make sure your system is up to date by running the following

 Step 2.
 Installing Docker on Linux Mint 19.

 Add Docker repository to your Linux Mint system, so you can install the latest stable release of Docker:

 sudo add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu $(. /etc/os-release; echo "$UBUNTU_CODENAME") stable"

 Install Docker Engine and Docker Compose using the following command: